 The author is not saying Hophni and Phinehas lacked factual knowledge about God.
 He is indicating a much worse spiritual condition!
 He is revealing to us that Eli’s sons didn’t believe in (the existence of) God!
 Eli was a spiritually mature man.
-But the wicked lifestyle of Hophni and Phinehas indicate Eli had neglected the spiritual growth of his sons when they were children.
+But the wicked lifestyle of Hophni and Phinehas indicates Eli had neglected the spiritual growth of his sons when they were children.
 He must have believed the boys will inherit godliness because they were born and grew up in God’s house.
 Well, he was wrong.

 We can be like Eli sometimes.
-We are always intentional about the physical growth, emotional maturity and the education of our children because we know our children cannot inherit these things from us.
+We are always intentional about physical growth, emotional maturity, and the education of our children because we know our children cannot inherit these things from us.
 But we don’t pay much attention to their spiritual growth assuming they will inherit it from their “Christian heritage”.
 They don’t!
 (If your wife gave birth to your son in a Garage will he become a car?)
-There are many things children inherit from us such as eye color, skin tone, temperament etc. Not spiritual growth.
+There are many things children inherit from us such as eye color, skin tone, temperament, etc. Not spiritual growth.

 Then what can we do as fathers?
 We cannot force our children to love the Lord.
 That is the work of the Holy Spirit.
 But we can sow tiny seeds of faith into their lives on a daily basis.
 Now that isn’t an option.
-It’s an ancient command still valid to the modern time we live in, (Deuteronomy 6:6-9).
+It’s an ancient command still valid in the modern times we live in, (Deuteronomy 6:6-9).
 Remember, that God is faithful.
 When we do our part as earthly fathers, our heavenly father will do the rest.
 I want to remind you that building up a child is easier than repairing a man!
 The Bible guarantees our children will not abandon the ways of God after they reach manhood if we take time for training them in His ways, (Proverbs 22:6).

 2. Eli didn’t teach God’s principles to his boys